-- European NRCs: - If a European NRC who has an Agreement with the ERC has more than 75 Full Members on the 31st of December of any year, it is entitled for the following year to appoint a second permanent representative and a second deputy as additional Voting Members. - Non-European NRCs The total number of Permanent Representatives from non-European NRCs, does not exceed one-third of the total NRC Permanent Representatives, as determined on the 1st of January each year.
+- European NRCs:

+If a European NRC who has an Agreement with the ERC has more than 75 Full Members on the 31st of December of any year, it is entitled for the following year to appoint a second NRC Representative and a second deputy as additional Voting Members.

+- Non-European NRCs The total number of NRC Representatives from non-European NRCs, does not exceed one-third of the total NRC Representatives, as determined on the 1st of January each year.
 If this proportion is exceeded, the number of Non-European NRC Representatives is reduced by an internal vote amongst the Non-European NRCs.
 In such case, a similar vote is organised each two years. - b.
 Directors of the Organisation, for as long as they remain in office. - c.
 One of the co-chairs of each of the ERC Science and Education Committees (hereinafter "Representative Co-chair"), as determined by the concerned Science and Education Committee (see art.
 6.5.1).
 The other co-chairs act as deputies, attending and acting with the same powers if the Representative Co-chair is unavailable.

-The Representative Co-chairs are Voting Members for as long as they remain in office as a co-chair. - d.
+The Representative Co-chairs are Voting Members for as long as they remain in office as a co-chair.

+- d.
 Two (2) representatives of the Full Members (hereinafter "Full Member Representatives"), elected by the Full Members at the time of the call for candidates.
-The

-- two Full Members Representatives are residents of different European countries; their term of membership is 2 years and is renewable. - e.
-Qualified Individuals accepted as Voting Members by the Board according to the Internal Rules (hereinafter "Qualified Individuals").
+The two Full Members Representatives are residents of different European countries; their term of membership is 2 years and is renewable. - e.
+Qualified Individuals are persons who have been nominated by 2 members of the General Assembly, have shown specific expertise that is valuable for the Organization, are keen to support the goals of the ERC and have been accepted as Voting Members by the Board by a secret ballot according to the Internal Rules (hereinafter "Qualified Individuals").
+Qualified Individuals can be accepted twice a year.
 Their term of membership is 2 years, and is renewable.
 The number of Qualified Individuals is limited to five. - f.
 Representatives of European Associations, having activities relevant for ERC purposes, subject to their European Association being accepted as a partner organisation by the General Assembly following proposal by the Board, and the representative being accepted as a Voting Member by the Board.
-The European Association concerned appoints a permanent representative (hereinafter "EA Representative"), and a permanent deputy, who has the powers of representation of the permanent representative if the latter cannot attend.
+The European Association concerned appoints a permanent representative (hereinafter "EA Representative"), and a permanent deputy, who has the powers of representation of the permanent representative if the latter cannot attend and who also needs to be accepted by the Board.
 These persons act as individuals in the General Assembly.

 The European Association confirms its permanent representative, and/or its permanent deputy, by means of written notification to the GPC in the first quarter of every odd year, and may withdraw and appoint other persons as a permanent representative or permanent deputy, subject to acceptance by the GPC.
-Representatives of European Associations are exempted from payment of all membership fees. - 6.2.3 An individual cannot act as a Voting Member under more than one of the above categories (6.2.2.a-f).
+Representatives of European Associations are exempted from payment of all membership fees.

+6.2.3 An individual cannot act as a Voting Member under more than one of the above categories (6.2.2.a- f).
 Notwithstanding, Voting Members, or their deputies, who cannot attend a meeting may be represented by another Voting Member provided a written mandate is received by ERC Office at least 24 hours before the meeting is scheduled to start.
 Any Voting Member may represent a maximum of one (1) other Voting Member.